Naveen1098/AgroSoilIndices/README.md

 install_github("Naveen1098/AgroSoilIndices")
 ```
 ## Example
-After installing `Weed_Indices` you should be also able to run the following lines:
+After installing `AgroSoilIndices` you should be also able to run the following lines:
 ```
 # Required libraries
 library(AgroSoilIndices)